onc-healthit/inferno-program/README.md

    may be included in the distribution, as is the case for Windows and MacOS).
-2. Download the [latest release of the `inferno` project](https://github.com/onc-healthit/inferno-program/releases) to your local computer on a directory of your choice.
+2. Download the [latest release of the `inferno` project](https://github.com/onc-healthit/inferno-program/releases) to your local computer in a directory of your choice.
 3. Open a terminal in the directory where the project was downloaded (above).
 4. Run the command `docker-compose up` to start the server.
 This will automatically build the Docker image and launch both the ruby server (using